I’d be happy to provide an estimate once we’ve determined precisely what’s gone wrong and why.

 Assessment

-The first step for any professional involves inspection and assessment.
-Asking a technician for a quote before they have looked at a piece of equipment is pointless.
-That’s asking for a guess as to what’s wrong, what parts will be needed and how long the repair will take when the person doing the work has none of the necessary information.
+Asking a technician for a “quote” before they’ve looked at a piece of equipment is similarly pointless because it’s asking them to guess what’s wrong, what parts will be needed and how long the repair will take when they have none of that information.

-Professionals who solve problems for a living don’t approach them like that.
-It’s like asking a mechanic for a quote over the phone to fix a car with unknown problems that they haven’t even seen.
-It’s effectively pointless, but more importantly, significantly underestimates the complexity of jobs like this one:
+It’s like asking a mechanic for a quote over the phone to fix a car with unknown problems that they haven’t seen, or asking a surgeon for a quote on surgery before they’ve seen the patient.
+It’s pointless, but more importantly, significantly underestimates the complexity of jobs like this one:

 Six Steps